RoyRin/arxiv_connections/README.md

 ### High-level Description

+There is 1 library (arxiv_connections) and 2 ways to use it: Command Line (call `arxiv-connector`) and calling the code directly from python (using `import arxiv_connection`).
+There is a jupyter notebook named arxiv_connections/arxiv_explorer.ipynb that is to serve as an example for this.

 Generally, the current code will pull articles from Arxiv.
-It will generate nodes for each author of each article.
+It will generate graph-nodes for each author of each article.
 It will create edges between authors if they have co-authored something, with the edge weights proportional to the number of papers they have co-authored.

 For new author-investigations, you can scrape directly from arxiv.
 To make future investigations easier, you can save the articles discovered off arxiv to a CSV, and then read from it in future iterations of the investigation.

-Note: I do not recommend having
-The number of queries is bounded at (max_queries)^(max_depth-1).
-So, make sure it's not too big...
+(i.e. `arxiv-connector crawl-and-plot 'fname lastname' -s name.csv -m 7 -d 3` and
+then `arxiv-connector crawl-and-plot 'fname lastname' -r name.csv`)

+**Note** you can easily make a lot of requests and keep the program from running.
+If you are pulling data from arxiv, you should estimate the number of you make as [max-results-per-search ** max-depth].

+### Using the Command Line

+If you have properly installed `arxiv-connector` it should tab-complete.
+Just calling it should produce a list of sub-commands.
+As of 8/10/20, there is only 1 sub-command `crawl-and-plot` to understand how it works, run `arxiv-connector crawl-and-plot --help`

 ### Quick-Start